pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ax.legend();
 ```

 Above we've plotted a sample of individual predicted survival functions from each model.
 Additionally we've plotted the marginal survival curve predicted by averaging row-wise across the sample of individuals in our data set.
 This marginal quantity is often a useful benchmark for comparing change over differing periods.
+It is a measure that can be compared year on year and time over time.

 +++